ecosoft-odoo/budgeting/budget_control/readme/USAGE.rst

 4. Create Budget Control Sheet

-   To create budget control sheet, you can create by using the helper, Action > Create Budget Control Sheet
+   To create budget control sheet, you can either create manually one by one or by using the helper, Action > Create Budget Control Sheet

-    - Choose Analytic Group
+    - Choose Analytic budget_control_purchase_tag_dimension
-    - Check All Analytic Accounts, this will list all analytic account in selected groups
+    - Check All Analytic Account, this will list all analytic account in selected groups
     - Uncheck Initial Budget By Commitment, this is used only on following year to init budget allocation if they were committed amount carried over.
-    - Click "Generate Budget Control Sheet", and then view the newly created control sheets.
+    - Click "Create Budget Control Sheet", and then view the newly created control sheets.

 5. Allocate amount in Budget Control Sheets

    Each analytic account will have its own sheet.
-Form Budget Period, click on the icon "Budget Control" or by Menu > Budgeting > Budget Control Sheet, to open them.
+Form Budget Period, click on the icon "Budget Control Sheets" or by Menu > Budgeting > Budget Control Sheet, to open them.

-    - Within the "Plan Date Range" period, the Plan table displays all KPIs split by Plan Date Range
+    - Based on "Plan Date Range" period, Plan table will show all KPI split by Plan Date Range
-    - If you need to edit the plan, click the "Reset Options" tab, then select the KPIs you want to plan
-    - Click the "Soft Reset" button to generate KPIs.
-The amounts in the plan table will not disappear.
-    - Click the "Hard Reset" button to generate KPIs.
-The amounts in the plan table will disappear.
     - Allocate budget amount as appropriate.
-    - Click Submit > Control, state will change to Controlled.
+    - Click Control button, state will change to Controlled.

    Note: Make sure the Plan Date Rang period already has date ranges that covers entire budget period.
-   Once ready, you can click on "Soft Reset" or "Hard Reset" anytime.
+   Once ready, you can click on "Reset Plan" anytime.

 6. Budget Reports